MessageSquareSignal

 Worker contextEffective channelIneffective channel

-No corporate emailSMS or voice outreachEmail surveys
+No corporate emailSMS or voice outreachEmail-only forms

 Shared devicesIndividual voice conversationsKiosk-based forms

-Multilingual workforceNative-language adaptive conversationsEnglish-only surveys
+Multilingual workforceNative-language adaptive conversationsEnglish-only forms

 Shift workersAsynchronous touchpointsScheduled meeting-based check-ins